tamizh3110/Genetic-algorithm/README.md

 # Genetic-algorithm
 **Genetic algorithm library written in python**

-> Genetic algorithm is an evolutionary algorithm that uses the principles of natural selection such as mutation, crossover and selection and based on a fitness function performs optimization to find optimal solutions.
+> Genetic algorithm is an evolutionary algorithm that uses the principles of natural selection such as mutation, crossover, selection and based on a fitness function performs optimization to find optimal solutions.
 The program can solve
 - One-max problem
 - Rastrigin problem